JoeShook/ZiggyCreatures.FusionCache.Metrics/examples/EventCountersPluginExampleDotNetCore/docs/README.md

 ## EventCountersPluginExampleDotNetCore is an example project using the FusionCache.EventCounters.Plugin to plugin to [FusionCache](https://github.com/jodydonetti/ZiggyCreatures.FusionCache)

 The example is built to produce all events [FusionCache](https://github.com/jodydonetti/ZiggyCreatures.FusionCache) could produce so a user of the plugin can get an understanding of how to use this plugin and what metrics to expect.
 This particular example can report to the console, Influx Database or Influx Cloud.
 Influx Cloud is very easy to setup and is recomended to get a good visual of the metrics.
+See the end of this doc for guidance.
 We will also be using [SuperBenchMarker](https://github.com/aliostad/SuperBenchmarker) to produce a load for observing metrics.

 ## Use Case